lbadillo/CelebrityTest/README.md

 When a celebrity is found executing the application, the following text will be printed on the screen:

 `The Celebrity ID is 2`
+where 2 is the ID of the celebrity.

 In case you do not find any celebrity it will be printed